 A bustling beach town and one of the best stops on the Oregon Coast, there are lots of fun things to do in Seaside, Oregon.
 Packed with quaint shops, great restaurants and vast stretches of the sandy beach, a visit to Seaside is always an adventure.
 Having spent time exploring Seaside and its surrounds, we’ve put together this list of the best things to do in Seaside Oregon and included our recommendations on where to stay and what to eat.

-From chilling on the beach to hiking your heart out on the trails nearby here are our 13 best things to do in Seaside Oregon.
+From chilling on the beach to hiking your heart out on the trails nearby here are our 14 best things to do in Seaside Oregon, one of our favorite stops on our Oregon Coast Road Trip.
+Seaside can also be visited as a day trip from Portland.

 1 | Seaside Promenade and Beach